 Note: Spoilers below.

 To celebrate the end of the semester, a group of us seminarians went to see the latest Avengers movie on May 17, 2018.
 On the 23rd, I watched it again because one of my friends hasn’t seen it yet.
 On June 3, I watched it again because my sister Liza and our friend Maurice hadn’t seen it.
+On Aug.
+19, I watched it again with the Oblate community in Denver.
 (Yes, that’s right.
-I watched this film THREE times.)
-The themes became clearer in the second and third viewings.
+I watched this film FOUR times.)
+The themes became clearer in the subsequent viewings.

 Marvel achieved in this movie what “The Last Jedi” failed to do: a well-crafted movie in the spirit of “The Empire Strikes Back.”
 What else can you ask for?
 There were an unstoppable villain, character development, explosions, plot twists and tons of Marvel superheroes.

 If after the movie your head was about to explode with Marvel universe connections, you can turn to Emergency Awesome to explain all the links.
 My friends and I watched his videos and they helped put everything in context.
 NOTE: Watch his videos after the movie because he needs to reveal a lot about the movie to tie everything together.

 In talking with my friends afterward, I found three major spiritual and philosophical themes.